garybunofsky/garybunofsky.com/src/markdown-pages/seeding-database-knex.md

 title: "Seeding a Database with Knex"
 date: "2018-02-05"
 path: "/blog/seeding-database-knex"
-description: "How to use Knex.js to migrate and seed a database."
 ---

 I was looking for a way to put data in my database.
 I wanted something that was